MohammedZ666/ItineraryManagemement/README.md

 Check the [API Documentation](https://documenter.getpostman.com/view/15336332/2s9YXk31Cv) for usage details.

 ## NPM
-NPM can be used to setup the project, for this ensure Node.js with version 18.13.0 is installed.
+NPM can be used to setup the project, for this please ensure Node.js with version 18.13.0 is installed.
 For windows download `.msi` file from [here](https://nodejs.org/dist/v18.13.0/) according to your architechture and install.
 For linux based distributions, follow the instructions provided [here](https://github.com/nodesource/distributions#installation-instructions).

 To install and run the project, at first clone the project.
 Then create a `.env` file in the root directory of the project and write the following in the file -